bartonlp/site-class/README.md

 ### Download The ZIP File

 Download the ZIP file from GitHub.
 Expand it and move the 'includes' directory somewhere.
-On a system with Apache2 I usually put the 'includes' directory in the /var/www directory that Apache creates.
+On a system with Apache2, I usually put the 'includes' directory in the /var/www directory that Apache creates.
 Apache also usually creates /var/www/html and makes this the default DocumentRoot.
 I put the 'includes' directory just outside of the DocumentRoot.
 In my servers I have /var/www and then have my virtual hosts off that directory.
 That way the 'includes' directory is easily available to all of my virtual hosts.

 If you are testing with the PHP server I put a 'www' directory off my $HOME and put the 'includes' directory there.
 I then make my test DocumentRoot off '&#126;/www' like '&#126;/www/test'.
 I `cd` to the test directory and do `php -S localhost:8080`.
 I can then use my browser and goto `localhost:8080` and see my 'index.php' file.

 ### Use Composer

-If you have Apache or Nginx installed then you should made your project root somewhere withing your DocumentRoot ('/var/www/html' for Apache2 on Ubuntu).
+If you have Apache or Nginx installed then you should made your project root somewhere within your DocumentRoot ('/var/www/html' for Apache2 on Ubuntu).
+Or if you want to make a seperate Apache virtual host with a registered domain name you can make your new project in '/var/www'.

 Create a directory `mkdir myproject; cd myproject`, this is your project root directory.
 Add the following to 'composer.json', just cut and past:

 ```json
 {